Highly available SQLite cluster with embedded NATS JetStream.

 | –replication-stream | HA_REPLICATION_STREAM | ha_replication | Replication stream name |

-| –replication-max-age | HA_REPLICATION_MAX_AGE | 24h | Replication stream max age |
+| –replication-max-age | HA_REPLICATION_MAX_AGE | 24h | Maximum age for messages in the replication stream |

-| –replication-url | HA_REPLICATION_URL | Replication NATS url (defaults to embedded NATS server) | |
+| –replication-url | HA_REPLICATION_URL | NATS URL for replication; defaults to embedded NATS when empty | |

-| –replication-policy | HA_REPLICATION_POLICY | all | Replication subscriber delivery policy (all, last, new, by_start_sequence=X, by_start_time=x) |
+| –replication-policy | HA_REPLICATION_POLICY | Replication subscriber delivery policy: all, last, new, by_start_sequence=X, or by_start_time=x | |

-| –row-identify | HA_ROW_IDENTIFY | pk | Strategy used to identify rows during replication.
-Options: pk, rowid or full |
+| –row-identify | HA_ROW_IDENTIFY | pk | Row identification strategy for replication: pk, rowid, or full |

-| –version | HA_VERSION | false | Print version information and exit |
+| –version | HA_VERSION | Print version information and exit |